algorandfoundation/docs/docs/get-started/tokenization/nft.md

     const reserveAddr = undefined;
     const freezeAddr = undefined;
     const clawbackAddr = undefined;
-    const decimals = 10000; // Decimals MUST be equal to the logarithm in base 10 of total number of units: 10 const total = 2;        // Total MUST be a power of 10 larger than 1: 10, 100, 1000, ...(total) * .1(each) = 1.0
+    const total = 10;        // Total MUST be a power of 10 larger than 1: 10, 100, 1000, ...(total) * .1(each) = 1.0
-    const txn = algosdk.makeAssetCreateTxnWithSuggestedParamsFromObject({
+    const decimals = 1;      // Decimals MUST be equal to the logarithm in base 10 of total number of units: 10 const txn = algosdk.makeAssetCreateTxnWithSuggestedParamsFromObject({
         creator,
         total,